brucehoward-cl/songtransposer/README.md

         in using RE to accomplish certain tasks.
   6. Build a conversion tool that converts user input to another type and displays it
       - As mentioned in (5), user input is converted to a list of Chord objects that is stored in class Song.
-      - That list of chord objects is eventually iterated over and printed, after it has been transposed to the\
+      - That list of chord objects is eventually iterated over and printed, after it has been transposed to the desired key
-        desired key
   7. (Bonus feature not actually required)  Implemented Factory Method Design pattern
       - A Factory class was created that creates the appropriate chord type (major, minor, etc)
       - The Factory object is 'injected' into the Song object
       - This pattern allows the Factory class to be updated to handle other chord types as time and need dictate.
-      - Admittedly it's not a perfect implementation, but some of that can be attributed to Python's not strong type implementation.
+      - Admittedly it's not a perfect implementation, but it's a decent approximation.